What is Environmental Sustainability?

 - A portion of the electricity of some municipal buildings is generated by solar and wind through the Hollywood Green Sweep program.

-- The City's planned "Complete Streets" Projects will improve walkability, bike safety, and reduce vehicle congestion, thus, improving air quality and reducing energy use from transportation.
+- The City's "Complete Streets" Projects are improving walkability, bike safety, and reduce vehicle congestion, thus, improving air quality and reducing energy use from transportation.

-City of Hollywood programs to help reduce the amount of waste that ends up in landfills
+City of Hollywood programs to help reduce the amount of waste in the landfill

-- Recycling Rewards Program for residents that incentivizes recycling.
+- Recycling Incentive Program for residents that rewards you for recycling.

 - Mandatory recycling for single family, multi-family and businesses through the recycling ordinances.